-- Start: takes you to the Designer landing page. - New: creates a new stand-alone label.
+- Start: takes you to the Desktop designer landing page.

+- New: creates a new stand-alone label.

-- Open: allows opening existing label. - Save: saves the active label. - Save As: allows saving the active label file by defining its name and location. - Print: opens the printing form. - Close: closes the current Designer document. - Options: opens the dialog for configuring the program defaults. - About: provides license and software version information. - Exit: closes the application.
+- Open: allows opening existing label.

+- Save: saves the active label.

+- Save As: allows saving the active label file by defining its name and location.

+- Print: opens the printing form. - Close: closes the current Desktop designer document. - Options: opens the dialog for configuring the program defaults. - About: provides license and software version information. - Exit: closes the application.